 Step 1: Mix sugar and Borax

 In a small bowl, mix together 3 tablespoons of sugar with 1 tablespoon of Borax.
 Take note of the ratio of sugar to Borax, as the Borax should not overpower the sugar as ants will not take the bait if they scent the Borax.

 Step 2: Separate into different containers

-Separate the mixture into 2-3 small sealable containers.
+Separate the mixture into 2 to 3 small sealable containers.

 Step 3: Make the paste

-With a straw or teaspoon, take a few drops of water and drip into each container.
-You want to create a paste, so slowly add more liquid as needed.
-Stir together until it’s like the consistency of maple syrup.
+With a straw or teaspoon, take a few drops of water and drip a few drops into each container.
+You want to create a paste, so gradually add more liquid slowly as needed.
+Stir and mix until it has the consistency of maple syrup.

 Step 4: Seal it

-Seal the lids tightly, then pierce small holes in the lid and upper side, which are big enough for the ants to crawl into the container.
+Seal the lids tightly, then pierce small holes into the lid and upper side.
+Ensure that the holes are big enough for the ants to crawl through into the container.

 Step 5: Place your traps strategically

-4 everyday tips to get rid of ants:
+4 everyday tips to prevent and get rid of ants:

 - Keep pet food off the floor on a pedestal.
-Or, place the pet dish inside a saucer or larger bowl.
+Otherwise place the pet dish inside a saucer or larger bowl.
 Pour some water around the outside to create a moat.